Elliptic multiple zeta values, Grothendieck-Teichm\"uller and mould theory

 where $\{\psi,\phi\}$ is the Poisson (or Ihara) bracket on $\grt$.
 Finally, we assume that the coefficient of $a$ in both $\alpha_+$ and $\alpha_-$ is equal to $0$. .3cm {\bf Remark.} The last assumption is not contained in Enriquez' original definition.
 In particular he allows the element $(0,0,a)$, corresponding to the derivation $e(a)=0$, $e(b)=a$, which together with $\epsilon_0(a)=b$, $\epsilon_0(b)=0$ generate a copy of $\frak{sl}_2$ in $\grt_{ell}$.
-Because of this, Enriquez' version of $\grt_{ell}$ is not pronilpotent, and is thus strictly larger than ${\rm Lie}\,\pi_1(MEM)$, so isomorphism can only be conjectured if the extra element is removed, motivating our slight alteration of his definition.
-We nonetheless write $\grt_{ell}$ for the modified version; the results of Enriquez on elements of $\grt_{ell}$ that we cite adapt directly with no changes. .2cm Enriquez showed that $\grt_{ell}$ is generated by elements belonging to two particular subspaces.
-The first is the subspace $\r_{ell}$ of triples $(\psi,\alpha_+,\alpha_-)$ with $\psi=0$, which forms a Lie ideal inside $\grt_{ell}$.
-The quotient $\grt_{ell}/\r_{ell}$ is canonically isomorphic to $\grt$, the surjection being nothing other than the morphism forgetting $\alpha_+$ and $\alpha_-$.
-The second subspace is the space of triples that restrict on the free Lie subalgebra ${\rm Lie}[t_{01},t_{02}]$ to Ihara-type derivations
+Because of this, Enriquez' version of $\grt_{ell}$ is not pronilpotent, and is thus strictly larger than the ${\rm Lie}\,\pi_1(MEM)$ studied in [HM], which is the Lie algebra of the prounipotent radical of the fundamental group of $MEM$.
+Thus, isomorphism can only be conjectured if the extra element is removed, motivating our slight alteration of his definition.
+We nonetheless write $\grt_{ell}$ for the modified version; the results of Enriquez on elements of $\grt_{ell}$ that we cite adapt directly with no changes. .2cm